Use the Applications page to edit existing single page applications.

 Target Link URI

 The URI for the application.
 If provided, PingOne redirects application users to this URI after the user is authenticated.
-The target_link_uri parameter value in Initiate Single Sign-On URL, as shown as part of the application configuration in the PingOne console, is also updated with the value specified here.
+The target_link_uri parameter value in Initiate Single Sign-On URL is also updated with the value specified here.

-The URL to which the application requests that the browser be redirected using the post_logout_redirect_uri parameter after a logout has been performed.
+The URLs to which the browser can be redirected after a logout has been performed.

 Request Parameter Signature Requirement